Top Menu

 Makita 23-Gauge Cordless Pin Nailer |

-Those 23-gauge micro pins or little nails are tiny!
+Those 23-gauge micro pins or little nails are tiny.
 They don't even have a head, perfect for attaching those small pieces of wood.

 how to install door trim

-It's hard to see the little holes created when driving one of these 23-gauge micro pins, the arrow is pointing at one of them.
-While the holes on the 1 x 4's created by the 15-gauge brad nails seemed huge, but well, a totally different application.
+It's hard to see the little holes created when driving one of these 23-gauge micro pins; the arrow points at one of them.

 1 x 4 and 1 x 2 plus half round to create an easy door trim

-The half round trim was added at the lower part of the header piece or horizontal 1 x 4.
+The half-round trim was added at the lower part of the header piece or horizontal 1 x 4.

 On top of the same header piece, the 1x2 is attached, leaving a 1/2" overhang on both ends.